Baltimore mayor calls for ‘youth curfew’ after 2 teens shot - WTOP News

-The mayor of Baltimore called for a summer curfew after two teenagers were shot while police were attempting to break up a large crowd of minors Sunday night.
+BALTIMORE (AP) — The mayor of Baltimore called for a summer curfew after two teenagers were shot while police were attempting to break up a large crowd of minors.

 One of the victims was in critical condition and the other was stable, WBAL reported.